pluginbazar/monster-downloader/readme.txt

 == Installation ==

-1. Upload <strong>WP Downloader Plus</strong> to the /wp-content/plugins/ directory.
+1. Upload <strong>Monster Downloader</strong> to the /wp-content/plugins/ directory.
 2. Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==

  = 1.0.0 =
- * This is the First version of WP Downloader Plus Plugin.
+  * 11-10-2022 - NEW - This is the initial release of the plugin.